-In some Baltic Sea countries such as Poland and Sweden, utilization of updated documentation about Best Available Technologies (BAT) is considered the most efficient tool when communicating with the Often, authority. respective а municipal or communal authority has a very limited experience in aquaculture. dealing with In Germany, these documents are less frequently updated but they are developed by aquaculture experts from state authorities and, state-driven research institutions in close collaboration with producers and other experienced stakeholders.
+In some Baltic Sea countries such as Poland and Sweden, utilization of updated documentation about Best Available Technologies (BAT) is considered the most efficient tool when communicating with authority.
+Often. respective municipal or communal authority has a very limited experience in dealing with aquaculture.
+In Germany, these documents are less frequently updated but they are developed by aquaculture experts from state authorities and, state-driven research institutions in close collaboration with producers and other experienced stakeholders.
 The BAT documents have the highest effectiveness and impact - also on the reduction of marine debris - when they are formulated by practitioners and other experts (including scientists), made publicly available and visually appealing, are regularly referenced in other contexts (e.g. as an industry standard in a marketing context) and are regularly reviewed.